inception-tools/inception-tools/README.rst

 - Simple command-line invocation for creating shell Python projects, parameterized with project name, package names
-- Shell project includes all standard project files including:
+- Shell project includes all standard project files including\:
     - setup.py (configured with package name and standard dependencies)
     - Directories for unit, integration, and end-to-end tests
     - Makefile with a smattering of useful targets.
-- Sample project files, complete with a sample 'endpoint' file.
+- Sample project files, complete with a sample endpoint.

 Python Package Index: